kaifkh20/ai-engine/README.md

 A modular information retrieval system built from scratch with traditional IR, neural reranking, vector search, and RAG-style generation.
 The system exposes a CLI-based client–server interface.

+## IMPORTANT
+This tool uses GEMINI-api so please create an .env file with GEMINI_API=YOUR_API_KEY

+for it to work without failure
 ---

 ## Features